AlexGimeno3/GPT_Corpus/README.md

 **completeness_Scores.xlsx**

-This file contains the completeness scores (by criterion) for each output.
+This file contains the readability and completeness scores and ratios (by criterion) for each output.

-**readability_Scores.xlsx**
+**completeness_Scores_Comparisons.xlsx**

-This file contains the final readbility and completeness scores for each output used for final analysis.
+This file details the discordances between the two file raters and also contains Cohen's kappa values for each chief complaint/diagnosis.

 For questions about the data, please contact Alex Gimeno at alexander.f.gimeno@vanderbilt.edu